Scifabric/app-vimeo/README.md

-PyBossa demo application Flickr Person
+PyBossa demo application Vimeo Person

 This application has three files: